 The Australian Building Codes Board provides resources for practitioners to better understand and competently use the National Construction Code, free for download from our resource library.

-Here you will find out what projects are currently being undertaken by the Australian Building Codes Board to ensure the robustness of the NCC fire safety provisions.
+Find out what projects are currently being undertaken to ensure the robustness of the NCC fire safety provisions.

-Energy efficiency is a core focus of the Australian Building Codes Board and forms part of the Australian Governments’ strategies to improve energy productivity and reduce greenhouse gas emissions.
+Energy efficiency is a core focus of our work program and forms part of the Australian, state and territory governments’ strategies to improve energy productivity and reduce greenhouse gas emissions.